 Along the Van Wyck Expressway in Queens, not too far from the Jamaica train station, stands a mosque clearly converted from an old factory.
 A painted turquoise dome rises above the drab factory exterior as well as a simple minaret.
 The building has been the New York headquarters of the Imam Al-Khoei Benevolent Foundation, an “international, religious, charitable institution established by the Late Ayatullah Seyyid Abulqasim Al-Khoei,” since 1989.
 The building contains a prayer hall, library, community center, school, and the iman’s apartment.

 Researching the certificates of occupancy show that the building was built in 1945 as a factory and office.
 In the basement were locker rooms and a “restaurant” of sorts, probably a worker cafeteria.
 In 1955, a car garage was added and in 1966, a metal shed was added to store manufacturing materials.
-We haven’t been able to figure out yet what type of factory it was, but it doesn’t look to be any kind of hard industry especially given its location.
-It is also unclear whether there was a period of vacancy or not before the land was purchased by the Benevolent Foundation.
+A reader has told us that he distinctly remembers it being a factory for ladies foundation undergarments.
+It is unclear whether there was a period of vacancy or not before the land was purchased by the Benevolent Foundation.

 89-89 Van Wyck Expressway